wombleton/gitlaw-nz/acts/C/Criminal Disclosure Act 2008.md

-    *   (b) all or part of the information appears to the Court to be relevant.
+    *   (b) all or part of the information appears to the court to be relevant.

 ##### 26 Service of application and summons if application for hearing granted

-*   (1) If an application for a non-party disclosure hearing is granted under [section 25][31], the Court or the Registrar must, at least 7 days before the hearing under [section 27][33],---
+*   (1) If an application for a non-party disclosure hearing is granted under [section 25][32], the court or the Registrar must, at least 5 working days before the hearing under [section 27][34],---

-    *   (a) serve on the person or agency referred to in the application under [section 24][30] (being the person or agency who the defendant alleges holds the information) and on any other person or agency who the Court or the Registrar is satisfied is likely to hold the information---
+    *   (a) serve on the person or agency referred to in the application under [section 24][31] (being the person or agency who the defendant alleges holds the information) and on any other person or agency who the court or the Registrar is satisfied is likely to hold the information---

         *   (i) a copy of the application; and

-        *   (ii) a summons under [section 20(1)][78] of the Summary Proceedings Act 1957; and
+        *   (ii) a summons under [section 160][86] of the Criminal Procedure Act 2011; and

-        *   (iii) a copy of the order made by the Court under [section 25][31]; and
+        *   (iii) a copy of the order made by the court under [section 25][32]; and

     *   (b) serve the application on the prosecutor and on any other person to whom, to the knowledge of the defendant or the Registrar, the information relates.

-    (2) The Judge who granted the application under [section 25][31] or the Judge who will preside over the non-party disclosure hearing under [section 27][33] may at any time before or during the non-party disclosure hearing order that the application be served on any person or agency whom the Judge considers is likely to hold the information or any other person to whom the Judge considers the information may relate.
+    (2) The Judge who granted the application under [section 25][32] or the Judge who will preside over the non-party disclosure hearing under [section 27][34] may at any time before or during the non-party disclosure hearing order that the application be served on any person or agency whom the Judge considers is likely to hold the information or any other person to whom the Judge considers the information may relate.

     (3) The summons referred to in subsection (1)(a)(ii) must---

-    *   (a) require the attendance of the person, or a representative of the agency, that allegedly holds or may hold the information at a particular Court at a particular time; and
+    *   (a) require the attendance of the person, or a representative of the agency, that allegedly holds or may hold the information at a particular court at a particular time; and

-    *   (b) describe the relevant material with as much particularity as possible, and require the person to bring the material to the Court.
+    *   (b) describe the relevant material with as much particularity as possible, and require the person to bring the material to the court.

+    Section 26(1): amended, on 1 July 2013, by [section 8][59] of the Criminal Disclosure Amendment Act 2011 (2011 No 86).

+    Section 26(1)(a)(ii): replaced, on 1 July 2013, by [section 8][59] of the Criminal Disclosure Amendment Act 2011 (2011 No 86).

 ##### 27 Non-party disclosure hearing